SsadiqRoy/annor-user-authentication/readme.md

     password: "test1234" // minimum of 8
   }
 ```
+When a user is logged in, a cookie from this API's is send to the browser with the domain set to this API's domain.
+The domain name is stored as environment variable `COOKIE_DOMAIN` and `COOKIE_NAME`.

+A manual Cookie is sent in the header as `manulCookie` as a JSON string.
+This is for you to manualy set the cookie on the client side in case this api runs on a domain different from the other app.

+Don't forget to set the `domain` option of the `manualCookie.cookieOptions` to client app's domain name.
+This is to make sure that the cookie is set by your client app so that the browser would send the cookie to your client app's server on any request.
+This way you can also transfer the cookie when making a request to this api from you app's server

+This is only relevant if this API runs on a different domain

 ### Loging Out
 To Log out send a `GET` request to this endpoint `http://localhost:8100/api/users/logout`

 ### Authenticating User Log In
 This is to check and see if a user is logged in or not.
 In your system, send a `GET` request to the endpoint `http://localhost:8100/api/users/authorize`.
 You should recieve a json response in the format below